IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 ## **Local Smart Contract Development**
 `20-30 mins`

-Follow the typical workflow from generating a new default smart contract project, deploying code to the _Local Fabric_ environment, and testing out your transactions via an application gateway.
+Follow the typical workflow from generating a new default smart contract project, deploying code to the _1 Org Local Fabric_ environment, and testing out your transactions via an application gateway.

 ## Learning Objectives